contactlab/contacthub-sdk-browser/README.md

 });
 ```

-If you have defined a "matching policy" in your workspace (using the ContactHub web interface), and the data you're providing matches the data of an existing customer, the existing customer will be updated instead.
+If you have defined a "matching policy" in your workspace (using the Contacthub web interface), and the data you're providing matches the data of an existing customer, the existing customer will be updated instead.

-If you have defined required properties in your workspace (using the ContactHub web interface), and they are not present in the JS object, the call will fail.
+If you have defined required properties in your workspace (using the Contacthub web interface), and they are not present in the javascript object, the call will fail.

 #### Resending identical data

-It's safe to call this function multiple times with the same data (e.g. in the HEAD section of all of your pages) as an encrypted hash of this data is stored in a cookie and won't be resent to the API if no value has changed.
+It's safe to call this function multiple times with the same data (e.g. in the `HEAD` section of all of your pages) as an encrypted hash of this data is stored in a cookie and won't be resent to the API if no value has changed.

 #### Single Page Apps